paritytech/parity-processbot/README.md

 merged; a more detailed breakdown is available in the [Implementation section](#implementation).

-Note that parity-processbot does not implement the Companion Build System's cross-repository integration check, which is done on CI (see [check_dependent_project](https://github.com/paritytech/pipeline-scripts#check_dependent_project) for that).
+Note that parity-processbot works independently of Companion Build System's cross-repository integration check, which is done on CI (see [check_dependent_project](https://github.com/paritytech/pipeline-scripts#check_dependent_project) for that).